2 New Features and Changes

 Support is provided for architecture-specific optimizations for existing algorithms.

-pk11-kit updated to version 0.24
+pk11-kit Updated to Version 0.24

-In this package version, the subdirectory for the location of distrusted Certificate Authorities is renamed
+In this package version, the subdirectory for the location of distrusted Certificate

-for easier identification. -
+Authorities is renamed blocklist for easier identification.

-cyrus-sasl uses GDBM instead of Berkeley DB
+cyrus-sasl Uses GDBM Instead of Berkeley DB

-package no longer has thelibdb
+The cyrus-sasl package no longer has the libdb

-plugin uses the GDBM (GNUdbm
+dependency.
+Further, the sasldb plugin uses the GDBM (GNU

 Performance of SELinux has improved through faster loading of SELinux policy to the kernel, reduction of memory overhead, and efficient disk space use.
 Additionally, the SELinux policy integrates well with the current kernel and can use the current's permissions, classes, and capabilities. which improves security.
 Better granularity in defining permissions enables systems to run with the MLS SELinuxpolicy, which can prevent systems with permissions undefined in the policy from starting.

-Additionally, you can only disable SELinux by using the
+Additionally, you can only disable SELinux by using the selinux=0

-scap-security-guide 0.1.60 changes
+scap-security-guide 0.1.60 Changes

-In this version, rules for hardening PAM stack use
+In this version, rules for hardening PAM stack use authselect as the

-as the configuration tool. -
+configuration tool.

 The following are notable features in this version: